hed-standard/hed-schemas/docs/source/hed_score_library.md

 ## Development

-The SCORE HED schema library maintains the hierarchy as in the SCORE EEG Educational Platform[^3] and presented in SCORE papers.
-The SCORE EEG Educational Platform is interactive web-based software that teaches how to use the SCORE standard.
-The educational platform guided the development process by permitting the interactive inspection of the main types of EEG graphoelements included in the SCORE report and the appropriate low-level nodes for each of them.
+The SCORE HED schema library maintains the hierarchy as presented in SCORE papers [^1,2].
 The top levels of the HED schema library for SCORE correspond to the main EEG graphoelements, including Modulators, Background activity, Sleep and drowsiness, Interictal findings, Episodes, Physiologic patterns, Uncertain significance patterns, EEG artifacts, and Polygraphic channels.

 The SCORE HED schema library is intended to describe all normal and abnormal EEG features.
 Therefore, description of patient information, referral and recording condition information, administrative data, and continuous EEG monitoring in neonates is beyond this scope.